API¶

 app.security.datastore.commit()

 ).
-This is usually handled in the view.New in version 3.2.0.
+This is usually handled in the view.Added in version 3.2.0.

-Perform additional verification of contents of auth token.
-Prior to this being called the token has been validated (via signing) and has not expired.
+Override this to perform additional verification of contents of auth token.
+Prior to this being called the token has been validated (via signing) and has not expired (either with MAX_AGE or specific ‘exp’ value).

 - Parameters: